YellowYam/easy-day-note-taker/README.md

 # Note Taker [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   The note taker is a personal notepad for a young working professional.
 It uses an Express back-end to communicate with a JSON database.
-The data model stores notes, which have a title and a text property.
-The front end interface makes requests to the express back-end, which controls the viewing of these notes.
+The data model stores notes, which have a title, a text property, and a unique ID.
+The front-end interface makes requests to the express back-end, which controls the viewing of these notes.

   ## TOC
   1. [Installation](#installation)